Ananya0104/File-Zipper/README.md

 1.Calculate the frequency of each character in the string.

 ![image](https://user-images.githubusercontent.com/22562694/120909529-893e8480-c693-11eb-87ae-20c9c6705d6d.png)
-Frequency of string

 2.Sort the characters in increasing order of the frequency.
 These are stored in a priority queue Q.

 ![image](https://user-images.githubusercontent.com/22562694/120909537-9a879100-c693-11eb-937f-9b4870c88d6d.png)
-Characters sorted according to the frequency

 3.Make each unique character as a leaf node.

 4.Create an empty node z.
 Assign the minimum frequency to the left child of z and assign the second minimum frequency to the right child of z.
 Set the value of the z as the sum of the above two minimum frequencies.

 ![image](https://user-images.githubusercontent.com/22562694/120909559-bc811380-c693-11eb-85a6-597f9bd4e328.png)
-Getting the sum of the Least numbers

 5.Remove these two minimum frequencies from Q and add the sum into the list of frequencies (* denote the internal nodes in the figure above).